-However, Covid-19 has now thrown everything out of gear and DR is no exception.
-This global pandemic is unlike any other crisis that we have ever faced—in terms of magnitude and impact.
-Most disaster recovery plans were made for regional and short-lived events like a hurricane or earthquake or revolved around bouncing back from an unforeseen cyber incident or outage.
+However, Covid-19 has thrown everything out of gear, and DR is no exception.
+This global pandemic is unlike any other crisis we have ever faced—in magnitude and impact.
+Most disaster recovery plans were made for regional and short-lived events like hurricanes or earthquakes or revolved around returning from an unforeseen cyber incident or outage.
 Worst still, until recently, many DR/BC plans were more ‘theoretical’ and untested or mostly tested under ideal situations.

 According to Gartner’s recent Business Continuity Survey, just about 12 percent of organizations are highly prepared for the impact of coronavirus.